HaxeFoundation/HaxeManual/content/02-types.md

 ##### Old function type notation

 Before Haxe 4, the function type notation was more similar to other functional programming languages, using `->` in place of all the commas separating the argument types.
-The `test` function above would be typed as `Int -> String -> Bool` in this notation. `test2` would be typed as `Void -> Bool`.
+The `test` function above would be typed as `var test:Int->String->Bool` in this notation. `test2` would be typed as `var test2:Void->Bool`.

 The older notation is still supported, although newer code should use the new notation described above since it more clearly differentiates argument types from the return type.